Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Observable of the Dual One-way Doppler Cancellation Scheme

 \subsection{Doppler effect}

-The Doppler effect is the dominant effect in satellite-to-ground clock comparisons, arising from the relative velocity between the satellite and the ground station.
-This effect must be compensated for or suppressed, which is achieved by using a Doppler cancellation scheme.
-To study this effect and the efficacy of its suppression, we first consider the Doppler effect on the uplink.
-According to the Appendix.\ref{app1}, it can be expressed as:
+The Doppler effect is the dominant contribution in satellite-ground clock comparisons, arising from the relative velocity between the satellite and the ground station.
+Its magnitude is much larger than that of the gravitational redshift.
+Therefore, a Doppler-cancellation scheme is essential for high-precision clock comparison.
+To illustrate the origin of this effect and the degree to which it can be suppressed, we first consider the Doppler effect on the uplink.